quality icon

 Most expensive cars to insure in Arizona

-The most expensive car to insure on the list is the Audi R8 Performance, which has an average annual premium of $6,152.
+The Audi R8 Performance, at an average annual premium of $6,152, tops the list as the most expensive car to insure.
 However, the difference between the cheapest and most expensive cars to insure is $4,388 annually.

 MakeModelAverage annual premium